Business Wire Europe Ltd

 At Business Wire Europe Ltd, we strive to comply with all relevant tax laws, rules, regulations and reporting and disclosure requirements, wherever we operate.

-Overall responsibility for tax risk management and governance is with the Chief Financial Officer who reports to the UK Board.
+Overall responsibility for tax risk management and governance is with the Vice President Finance who reports to the UK Board.
 Senior Management is updated regularly on their responsibilities in relation to tax, changes in tax law and any significant risks.

 Operational responsibility for tax compliance, risk management and general tax matters (corporation tax, Value Added Tax, Employment tax matters and PAYE) falls to the Financial Controller and the tax team.
 Business Wire Europe Ltd operates in multiple jurisdictions and also has tax obligations in others.
 Where required the business engages external advisors to support and maintain compliance advice on large/unusual transaction and assist in forming an opinion on uncertain positions.

 Broader tax responsibilities relating to specific tax processes and data requirements may sit within other departments such as Finance, Human Resources, Compliance and Operations.
 Where this is the case, these responsibilities are documented within a governance framework and subject to internal audit or external review on a periodic basis.